 There are plenty of smaller updates coming as part of the iOS update that are also worth a mention.
 Like the Fitness app, which will come as standard whether you’ve got an Apple Watch or not.
 Previously you needed to pair Apple’s wearable and smartphone together before the app would show up.

-You’ll be able to personalise Spatial Audio using your iPhone’s TrueDepth camera to scan your room, tuning your AirPods Pros to match its layout.
+You’ll be able to personalise Spatial Audio using your iPhone’s TrueDepth camera to scan your room, tuning your AirPods Pros to match its layout [UPDATE: Personalised Spatial Audio is one of the key features of the new AirPods Pro 2].
 You can also ask Siri to hang up hands-free voice calls for you, insert emojis into messages when dictating them, and send without needing a verbal confirmation.